 However, that same map puts the lie to former coach Greg Schiano's claims about "the State of Rutgers" including New York City, Long Island, Philadelphia, Delaware, and even some of Florida.
 Big chunks of Bergen, Passaic and Sussex Counties prefer Penn State to Rutgers.
 Some parts of Bergen even have Notre Dame ahead.
 And the Southern half of the State, the part that tilts toward Philadelphia, and even towns near the Delaware River in the Counties of Warren, Hunterdon and Mercer, 200 miles from Beaver Stadium, prefer Penn State.
 The bastards.

 Before You Go.
-Rutgers Stadium -- from here until the end of this post, I won't use its corporate name, because selling naming rights to a stadium is never a high point and it offers no solutions -- is 40 miles from Midtown Manhattan, so the weather will be just about the same.
+High Point Solutions Stadium is 40 miles from Midtown Manhattan, so the weather will be just about the same.
 The weather is predicted to be hot: 88 degrees at game time, with thunderstorms possible later.

 Tickets.
 Since Rutgers got good in 2005, tickets have been hard to come by, even with the recent expansion of the stadium.
 As of this writing, none of the 7 home games is completely sold out.
-But Big Ten powers like Ohio State, Michigan State and Nebraska are coming in, so don't expect to get great seats, even if you order now.
-(Nebraska once brought 16,000 fans to an away game against Hawaii.)
+But Big Ten powers like Michigan and Penn State are coming in, so don't expect to get great seats, even if you order now.
 That said, there isn't really a bad seat in the stadium.

 It's important to note that "Rutgers, the State University of New Jersey" is vast, including campuses (campii?) in Newark and Camden.
 The main campus straddles the Raritan River in Middlesex County.
 The College Avenue Campus (the original part of the school), the Cook Campus (the agricultural and environmental studies section) and the Douglass Campus (originally the New Jersey College for Women) are in New Brunswick.
 The Livingston Campus (including the arena) and the Busch Campus (including the stadium) are across the river in Piscataway.